 The purpose of risk management is to help the Group to achieve its objectives.
 The risks threatening the achievement of the objectives can only be managed if they are identified and assessed.

-The Board of Directors of Oriola-KD Corporation approves the company’s risk management policy and the risk management objectives and guides and supervises the planning and implementation of the risk management.
+The Board of Directors of Oriola-KD Corporation guides and supervises the planning and implementation of the risk management.
 The Board-appointed Audit Committee supervises risk management in the Group.

-The management of the Oriola-KD Group has the operative responsibility for risk management.
+The President and CEO of the Oriola-KD and the Group Management Team have the operative responsibility for risk management.
 Risk management and the principles governing risk management and their development, coordination and monitoring are the responsibility of the Risk Management Steering Group, which is chaired by the Oriola-KD Group’s CFO.